 Data centres work on climate-neutral basis

 Indirect GHG emissions (Scope 2) primarily result from the electricity used by our data centres.
 Around 95% of our total electricity needs relate to server operations and to cooling our data centres.
 We therefore focus on ensuring efficient energy management at these data centres and continually enhancing their energy efficiency.
 Since 2018, the electricity supplying our data centres has been procured exclusively from regenerative sources.
-In purely arithmetic terms, this saves a total of around 20,000 tonnes of CO2 equivalents a year.
 We also converted the rest of our electricity supply to green electricity at almost all our office locations and we offset infrastructure-related emissions for green electricity (Scope 3) by participating in a certified climate protection project meeting the Gold Standard.

 Modern communication systems limit emissions

-Indirect GHG emissions (Scope 3) result above all from the upstream processes involved in producing the energy-based resources we deploy.
+Indirect GHG emissions (Scope 3) result from, among other sources, the upstream processes involved in producing the energy-based resources we deploy.
 Work-related mobility plays a key role in this respect.
 We are endeavouring to limit this by deploying modern communication media.
 The measures we are taking include video conference systems and generous home office provisions.
 Company bicycles, job tickets and car sharing offers also make it easier for employees to avoid using their own cars.